xenmods/m3u8-proxy/README.md

 I run a few free instances of this proxy server.
 You can use them for free.
 Here are the links:

 [Koyeb](https://renewed-georgeanne-nekonode-1aa70c0c.koyeb.app/), You can also deploy your own instance on Koyeb by clicking the button below.
+(Broken rn)

 [Mail-Hook](https://proxy.mail-hook.com/), This is an old domain that I own.
 You can use it for free.